Most Frequently asked Test/Quality Assurance Analyst Interview Questions and Answers:

-Answer: A set of guidelines or the testing approach that is usually carried out by the project manager to determine the test design and general testing approach is defined as Test Strategy.
-It is found as a small section of test plan and is used by multiple projects.
+Answer: A set of guidelines or the testing approaches that are usually carried out by the project manager to determine the test design and general testing approach is defined as Test Strategy.
+It is found as a small section of the test plan and is used by multiple projects.

-There are different test approaches that are followed, based on the factors like nature and domain of product, the risk of product failure, expertise in working with proposed tools, etc.
+Different test approaches are followed based on the factors like nature and domain of product, the risk of product failure, expertise in working with proposed tools, etc.

 These approaches are further categorized as follows:

-- Proactive approach, where the test designs approach is started before the build is created.
+- Proactive approach, where the test designs approach starts before the build is created.
 Thus it helps in finding and fixing the bugs before the build.

 - Reactive approach, where the testing approach is started after the completion of test design and coding.

 Q #7) Explain the difference between Quality control and Quality assurance.